Tim Roth biography

 In 2009, Tim went mainstream, accepting the starring role in the Fox-TV series Lie to Me, playing Dr. Cal Lightman - the world's leading deception expert who is called on to help solve crimes.
 The series ran a solid three seasons and although Dr. Lightman started off as a straight-laced businessman, he slowly grew stranger over the course of the series' run, likely due to Tim's influence over the character.

 When the series concluded, Tim returned to the big screen in films such as the thriller Arbitrage (2012) alongside Richard Gere and Susan Sarandon.
 He also played Southern politician Governor George Wallace in the historical drama Selma (2014) with a healthy dose of vitriol, and a hangman in Tarantino's latest movie, The Hateful Eight (2015).
+Most recently, he appeared in the quirky hitman comedy Mr. Right (2016).

 Tim lives in a more reclusive part of Hollywood and commemorates significant events in his life with tattoos on his right arm.
 Among the markings are tributes to his fashion designer wife, Nikki Butler, whom he met at Sundance in 1992, and their two sons, Timothy and Cormac.